Chief Executive Officer

 Chief Commercial Officer

-Marcel Kohler (CH/1960) has been a member of the Management Board since January 2013 and is responsible for the Advertising & Commuter Media Division.
-He had previously been CEO of the 20 Minuten media network since 2006.
+Marcel Kohler (CH/1960) has been a member of the Management Board since January 2013 and is responsible for 20 Minuten.
 He entered the media industry in 1982 when he joined Schaff hauser Bock.
 From 1985 Marcel Kohler worked in the publishing division of the Neue Zürcher Zeitung for over 20 years.
 He initially held the position of key account manager, before progressing to sales manager, head of advertising and deputy publishing director.
 He was also a member of the project team responsible for the launch of NZZ am Sonntag.
 He completed sales management training at the Swiss Marketing and Advertising Institute (SAWI) in Biel as well as further training in systems marketing at the University St. Gallen.

-Head of the Finances & Human Resources Division
+Head of the Finances & Human Resources Division, Head of Investor Relations

 Andreas Schaffner (CH/F/1963) has been a member of the Management Board since 1 November 2009 and is responsible for the Publishing Services Division.
 In this position he is responsible for the three printing centres in Berne, Lausanne and Zurich, as well as the areas preliminary services, publishing logistics and reader-market services.
 After completing a bookbinder apprenticeship, Andreas Schaffner acquired professional and management experience in the graphic arts industry prior to studying engineering at the Ecole Suisse d’Ingénieur des Industries Graphiques in Lausanne.
 In 1995 he joined Ringier as a project manager, where he headed various services and printing areas before becoming CEO of Ringier Print Adligenswil in 2005.
 Andreas Schaffner, who successfully completed a part-time Executive MBA, was a member of the Ringier Switzerland Management Board from 2007 to 2009.